godot-escoria/escoria-docs/general/what_is_escoria.rst

 Escoria is a framework made for and with `Godot Engine`_ allowing for the creation of 3rd person point and click adventure games.

-It provides various special nodes and features to help developres focus on creating rooms, items, characters, and puzzles.
+It provides various special nodes and features to help developers focus on creating rooms, items, characters, and puzzles.
 It takes care of all the common tasks that all adventure games need to have: character movements, transitions between rooms, item relationships, etc. All that is left to do